-A few of the data elements, which may be utilized for identifying any particular user or person, can consist of his biometric data, fingerprints, name, telephone numbers, email addresses or social-security-number.
+A few of the data elements, which may be utilized for identifying any particular user or person, can consist of his biometric data, fingerprints, name, telephone numbers, email addresses, or social-security-number.
 The responsibility to secure PII and to safeguard other sensitive data and critical info rest with the federal agencies.
 It is a sort of Customer Information Security.

 Even though our society had always relied upon PII laws for quite some time, but now protecting them has become all the more important lately, chiefly because of escalated incidences of hacking and other scandals.
-So, now that computer technology has advanced and internet has seeped into every nook and cranny of the world with the cloud hovering upon the work systems and improvements have gradually taken place, PII protection has become truly mandatory for most related organizations.
+So, now that computer technology has advanced and the internet has seeped into every nook and cranny of the world with the cloud hovering upon the work systems, and improvements have gradually taken place, PII protection has become truly mandatory for most related organizations.
 Some other laws related to the various forms of PII include the following:

-Here are some PII examples.
-Even though collection and selling of PII on legal basis is identified as somewhat of a profitable choice, but still this could possibly be exploited by people with malicious intents like criminals, who are wishing to commit cyber crimes or stealing some individual’s identity.
-As per the statistics by FBI, these types of identity thefts are still taken as a fast-growing crime in many regions, which has enough capability of causing critical emotional & financial damages to all victims.
-Due to these threats imposed upon, most government bodies have formed legislation for limiting the ways in which personal info and data gets distributed.
-Some PII examples include the following:
+Here are some PII i.e. Personally Identifiable Information examples.
+Even though the collection and selling of Personally Identifiable Information policy on a legal basis are identified as somewhat of a practical choice, but this could still be exploited by people with malicious intent like criminals who are wishing to commit cybercrimes or stealing some individual’s identity.
+As per the statistics by the FBI, these types of identity thefts are still taken as a fast-growing crime in many regions, which has enough capability of causing critical emotional & financial damages to all victims.
+Due to these threats imposed upon, most government bodies have formed legislation for limiting how personal info and data gets distributed.
+Some Personally Identifiable Information (PII) examples include the following:

-Federal government needs firms to identify PII and handle the data securely.
-Any unauthorized leakage of this data can possibly lead to very harsh repercussions for that particular person whose data and information is compromised.
-Also, government entity stands responsible for protecting, securing and safeguarding that particular data and information.
+The federal government needs firms to identify PII and handle the data securely.
+Any unauthorized leakage of this data can lead to very harsh repercussions for that particular person whose data and information are compromised.
+Also, the government entity stands responsible for protecting, securing, and safeguarding that specific data and information.
 Given the significance of PII laws, the government wishes to govern this usage even more efficiently.